nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Attempt to navigate later commands after executing a command.
    1. Test case: Execute any command and press down arrow key.<br>
       Expected: Nothing is shown in the command box.

+### Adding a contact
+1. Adding a new contact.
+    1. Prerequisite: None.

+    1. Test case : `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 m/email t/friends t/owesMoney`<br>
+       Expected: New contact `John Doe`is added to the contact list.

+    1. Test case: `add n/John Doe`<br>
+       Expected: No contact is added.
+Error details are shown in the status message.

+### Changing to light mode
+1. Change the mode of viewing to light mode.
+    1. Prerequisite: None.

+    1. Test case : `light`<br>
+       Expected: Mode of viewing is now in light mode.

+    1. Test case : `light 1234 `
+       Expected: Mode of viewing is now in light mode.

+    1. Other incorrect input to try: `light dark`, `light delete 1`, `...`(any additional input after light)<br>
+       Expected: Similar to previous.

+### Changing to dark mode
+1. Change the mode of viewing to dark mode.
+    1. Prerequisite: None.

+    1. Test case : `dark`<br>
+       Expected: Mode of viewing is now in dark mode.

+    1. Test case : `dark 1234 `
+       Expected: Mode of viewing is now in dark mode.

+    1. Other incorrect input to try: `dark light`, `dark delete 1`, `...`(any additional input after dark)<br>
+       Expected: Similar to previous.